adityassharma-ss/DevOps/README.md

 # DevOps
-This repository consists of the code samples related to DevOps
+This repository consists of my work samples related to DevOps